Aboubakr-m/alien-invasion/README.md

 #### Major changes include:

-  * Changed background color with image background
+  * Changed background color with an image background
   * Changed ship image and alien image
   * Added key up and down for the ship to apply free moving
   * Added 'Enter' key to start the game